May Birthstone: Emerald

 Emerald Crystals

-The mesmerizing and vibrant green emerald is the birthstone for the month of May.
-The word “emerald” comes from the ancient Greek word for green, “smaragdus.”
-Its unique green color has soothed souls and excited imaginations since antiquity.
+Enchanting and lively green, the physical properties of the emerald result in its classification with being the birthstone for May.
+The word “emerald” is derived from the ancient Greek word for green, “smaragdus.”
+From time immemorial, this unique green color has placated souls and awakened imaginations.
 Known as the “Stone of Successful Love,” emerald opens and nurtures the heart and the Heart Chakra.

 Attribute Emerald